s-izumoto/nn_ert_infiltration/README.md

 This workflow combines **physics-based simulations using OpenFOAM** with **LSTM/Seq2Seq neural network models** to reconstruct **apparent resistivity fields during water infiltration into soil** obtained from Electrical Resistivity Tomography (ERT) measurements with high temporal and spatial resolution.
 By interpolating the original ERT measurements, the workflow can potentially enhance the **temporal and spatial resolution by approximately ×15**.
 Example results can be viewed as videos in the `movie/` folder.
+> ℹ️ For an overview of key terms such as ERT, infiltration, inverse analysis, and electrode array, please refer to the “📘 Background” section at the end of this README.
 ---

 ## Summary (TL;DR)